 Fun Facts About Surrey: Surrey, BC Facts & Trivia

-Whether a person is dreaming of a waterfront home on Boundary Bay or a townhome in Surrey's downtown, Surrey has a lot to offer.
+Whether a person is dreaming of a Surrey waterfront home or a Downtown townhome, the Surrey community has a lot to offer.
 This fast-growing city is rich in arts and culture, providing both historic charm and technical innovation.
 Curious to learn more about British Columbia's second-largest city?
 Read on to discover fun facts about Surrey that introduce visitors and new residents to some of what makes this city a special place.

 Surrey Is Home to Canada's Second-Largest Rodeo